YourFin/YAIndex/README.md

 # How?

-Styling is done with [Bulma](https://bulma.io/), and can be found in [app/javascript/styles](./app/javascript/styles)
+Styling is done with [Bulma](https://bulma.io/), and can be found in [src/styles](./src/styles)

-The current [production dockerfile](/Dockerfile-prod) includes debugging support for heroku; I'll pull this support by adding a separate dockerfile once this is target at being deployable for arbitrary directories.
+The current [production dockerfile](/Dockerfile-prod) includes debugging support for heroku and some other extras in support of that particular deployment; I'll pull this support by adding a separate dockerfile once this is target at being deployable for arbitrary directories.

 # Linting